|Nutrition Facts (per serving)|

-This popular raspberry chipotle chile sauce recipe from chef Emeril Lagasse delivers a sweet-and-savory flavor that packs a kick of heat.
-The chipotle chiles, which are smoke-dried jalapeno peppers, have a smoky flavor that makes this sauce a natural as a barbecue sauce or a glaze for meat.
+This popular raspberry chipotle chili sauce recipe, reprinted with permission from Favorite Recipes from Emeril's Restaurants by Chef Emeril Lagassé, delivers a sweet-and-savory flavor that packs a kick of heat.
+The chipotle chiles, which are smoke-dried jalapeño peppers, have a smoky flavor that makes this sauce a natural as a barbecue sauce or a glaze for meat.

 If you're bored with tomato-based barbecue sauces, this is a nice variation.
 It's also a great way to use seasonal raspberries from your garden.